bateman/tpscanner-cli/README.md

 ### Note

-The script can runs with browser in `headless` mode.
-In my tests, however, I've noticed that it may sometime cause the server to display captchas, thus making the script scraping process to fail.
+The script can run with the browser in `headless` mode.
+In my tests, however, I've noticed that it often causes the server to display captchas, thus making the script scraping process to fail.

 ## Output